 Decide on programme of study

-Students who did not do GCSE Art and Design, Textiles or Graphics have the opportunity to do AS Art if they have the relevant skills.
+Students who did not do GCSE Art and Design, Textiles or Graphics have the opportunity to do A Level Art if they have the relevant skills.
 You will need to contact the Admissions Team after your interview, who will email you an assessment task.

 Complete on-line application

-We welcome applications for 2017 entry at any time after our Open Evenings in October 2016 until the end of January 2017.
+Applications are made online via the College website.
 Please do not rush, as it is important that you make the appropriate choice of programme and subjects.
+Applications for 2021 Entry have now closed.
 In a small number of individual cases late applications, due to extenuating circumstances, are accepted.
 Please contact the College Admissions Office if you wish to discuss the matter further.

-When you are ready to apply, click the Apply Now link which will appear on this page and throughout this website after our Open Evenings in October 2016 and carefully complete the various sections on the form, giving as much detail as you can.
-You should apply for just one of the three programmes of study (i.e. AS Levels, International Baccalaureate, or Advanced Foundation Programme).
+Carefully complete the various sections on the form, giving as much detail as you can.
+You should apply for just one of the two programmes of study (i.e. A Levels or Advanced Foundation Programme).
 If you are unsure which to apply for, please do not be concerned, as if your choice later proves unsuitable, this can be changed as part of our interview process.

 Keep in touch

-The majority of interviews take place in College between November and March.
+The majority of interviews take place between November and March.

-Please bring your most recent report and a hand written personal statement with you to your interview.
+Please email your personal statement to firstname.lastname@example.org prior to your interview.